A collection of the most frequently asked questions on vehicle fuel consumption and emissions.

 The published ratings show the fuel consumption that may be achieved with a properly maintained vehicle driven with fuel efficiency in mind.

 The ratings provide a reliable comparison of the fuel consumption of different vehicles.
-However, no laboratory test can simulate all possible combinations of conditions that may be experienced by drivers.
+However, it is impossible for a laboratory test to simulate all conditions that drivers may experience.
 Your vehicle’s fuel consumption will vary from the published ratings, depending on how, where and when you drive.

-The published ratings are a useful tool for comparing vehicles before you buy, but they may not accurately predict the fuel consumption you will get on the road.
+The published ratings are a useful tool for comparing vehicles before you buy.
+But keep in mind that they’re based on standard tests and may not accurately predict the fuel consumption you will get on the road.

 What do I do if I am dissatisfied with my vehicle’s fuel consumption?